purecloudlabs/gprovision/README.md

 For other shells, you'll need to set GOPATH and update PATH to include the repo's `/bin` so that our `mage` is found before any version you may have installed.

+### TEMPDIR

+For integ tests, your /tmp must have plenty of free space.
+If it has < 8GB or so, set the TEMPDIR env var to point to a dir that does have that much free space.

+Passing tests delete their temp dirs, but failing tests generally do not.
+Re-running a failed integ test will delete temp dirs from previous runs of that test.
+This delete is done with a  wildcard like `test-gprov-erase*`, so there is a slight but non-zero chance it would delete something it didn't create.

 ### mage
 Using mage is not necessary for simple packages like the crystalfontz code, but it is needed for things like the kernels with embedded initramfs and for integ tests.
 These integ tests depend on env vars mage sets, and are skipped if the vars are not set.